adozier85/game1/README.md

 game1
 =====
-I am starting to develop video games, any commints you have let me know!
+I am starting to develop video games, any comments you have let me know!
 1st game